 If you're looking to buy a home in New York, your goal should be to secure the best mortgage rates available in the Empire State.
-It certainly pays to compare mortgage lenders to see what your options look like, and you can start your search by checking out today's mortgage rates in New York.
+It certainly pays to compare mortgage lenders to see what your options look like.
 Keep in mind that the rate you qualify for will depend on factors like your credit score and debt-to-income ratio.

 When you think of New York, it's easy to picture the exorbitant home prices associated with New York City and its surrounding suburbs.
 But there are plenty of affordable cities in New York, like these.

 Known for its sports scene and colleges, Buffalo offers a mix of suburban living with a city feel.
-With a median home value of $82,900, according to Niche, it's a relatively affordable choice if your goal is to move to a larger city (and enjoy the job opportunities that come with it).
-It's also a steal when you compare its home prices to the median across the state -- $328,667, according to Zillow.
+With a median home value of $89,800, according to Niche, it's a relatively affordable choice if your goal is to move to a larger city (and enjoy the job opportunities that come with it).
+It's also a steal when you compare its home prices to the median across the state -- $381,335, according to Zillow.
 Property taxes, on the other hand, are less of a bargain.
-Erie County, where Buffalo is located, collects an average of 2.65% of a property's assessed value, according to Tax-Rates.org.
-The national average property tax rate, meanwhile, is 1.08%.
+Erie County, where Buffalo is located, collects an average of 2.65% of a property's assessed value, according to Tax-rates.org.
+The national average property tax rate, meanwhile, is 1.23%.

 Though once thought of as an industrial town, Rochester is now home to numerous charming neighborhoods with crowd-pleasing eateries and attractions.
 The city's economy continues to thrive, fueled largely by the presence of major companies and several universities.
-And with the city's median home value of $82,000, even an entry-level salary will go far.
+And with the city's median home value of $83,100, it's a good fit for many would-be homeowners.
 Property taxes, on the other hand, may be a bit higher than you'd like.
 The average property tax rate in Monroe County, home to Rochester, is 2.92%.

-Located right near the Canadian border, Ogdensburg is one of New York's most affordable cities.
-With a median home value of $69,900, it's possible to spread out in Ogdensburg without breaking the bank.
-Of course, you may need to budget for a snowblower if you move to Ogdensburg: Like much of Upstate New York, it sees its share of inclement weather.
+Located near the Canadian border, Ogdensburg is one of New York's most affordable cities.
+With a median home value of $67,900, it's possible to spread out in Ogdensburg without breaking the bank.
+However, you may need to budget for a snowblower if you move to Ogdensburg: Like much of Upstate New York, it sees its share of inclement weather.
 Property taxes are a bit high, proportionally speaking.
 The median property tax rate in St. Lawrence County, where Ogdensburg is located, is 2.1% of a property's assessed value.